FEAScript/FEAScript-core/CONTRIBUTING.md

    where the server will be available at `http://127.0.0.1:8000/`.
 Static file server npm packages like [serve](https://github.com/vercel/serve#readme) and [Vite](https://vite.dev/) can also be used.

+## Branching & Workflow

+To contribute a new feature or fix:

+- Do not commit directly to `main` or `dev`.
+- Instead, start your work in a feature branch based on the `dev` branch.

+**If you are not a member of the repository (e.g., an external contributor), you must first [fork the repository](https://docs.github.com/en/get-started/quickstart/fork-a-repo).** Make your changes in your fork, then submit a Pull Request from your fork's feature branch into the`dev` branch.

 ## File Structure Guidelines

 All files in the FEAScript-core codebase should follow this structure: